 Some Good Lawyer Jokes …

-So in tribute to this remarkable program — which is nearly as good as its parent Breaking Bad — I did some research and found several fairly tame but decent lawyer jokes (I’d love to hear other good ones by comment below and remember, they’re only jokes):
+So while we wait, consider these fairly tame but decent lawyer jokes (I’d love to hear other good ones by comment below and remember, they’re only jokes):

 • What’s wrong with lawyer jokes?
 Lawyers don’t think they’re funny and other people don’t think they’re jokes.